 The Geologic Time Scale (GTS) is a system used by geologists, paleontologists, and other earth scientists to refer to the chronological dating of Earth’s history.
-In this week’s module, you’ll be watching a video that summarizes the the geological and environmental changes of Earth’s history through the beginning of the Cenezoic era (the current era we are in now, and in which primate evolution has occurred).
-For the purposes of this class, it is most important that you know which eon we are in (the Phanerozoic), the eras of the Phanerozoic, and the epochs of the cenezoic era.
+In this week’s module, you will watch a video that summarizes the geological and environmental changes of Earth’s history through the beginning of the Cenozoic era (the current era we are in now, and in which primate evolution has occurred).
+It is most important that you know which eon we are in (the Phanerozoic), the eras of the Phanerozoic, and the epochs of the Cenozoic era.

 Each epoch of the Cenozoic Era is characterized by environmental and geological changes that offered new opportunities for primates.
 Individuals that possessed mutations that gave them a selective advantage thrived in new environments while those that were less advantageously endowed remained in their old ecological niches or died out.
 The processes of selection, gene flow and genetic drift, acting on mutations created populations that became isolated from each other and developed into their own forms.
 The epochs of the Cenozoic era correspond roughly to the appearance of forms that have the features that define the main primate families.
 An easy way to remember both the epochs of the Cenozoic and the order of primate evolution is to think in terms of the ancestral and derived primate features that we studied in Lab 5 on Primate Taxonomy.